 On top of that, the new standard uses the same USB-C-based connector with cable up to 80 inches (2 m) in length.
 It will also support TB3 and is compatible with USB-C devices that use USB4 and earlier USB revisions.

 Also announced are Intel’s upcoming mobile PC processors, code-named “Tiger Lake,” — the first to integrate TB4.
 There are also the Thunderbolt 4 controller 8000 series and developer kits.

-The controller 8000 controller series includes three chips of different purposes.
+The controller 8000 controller series includes three chips for different purposes.
 The JHL8540 and JHL8340 are host controllers to be used on a computer.
 On the other end, the JHL8440 is a device controller for peripheral devices.

 Intel says it’ll deliver the Thunderbolt 4 chips mentioned above to PC and accessory makers later this year.
 As a result, you can expect computers and devices with TB4 ports to be available by year-end.
-Among those are special laptops from the company’s “Project Athena” program.
+Among those are particular laptops from the company’s “Project Athena” program.